microsoft/30daysof/website/blog/data-analytics/data-analytics.md

 <iframe width="750" height="500" src="https://www.youtube.com/embed/9-EPFFmdJ-Y" title="30 Days of Learning - How to Setup Microsoft 365 and Power Apps Developer Account" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---

+### Feedback
+Do you have any issue using any of the Microsoft tools and technologies taught in this series? follow the steps below to pass your feedback and we will act on it.